InfiniteWes/InfiniteWes/README.md

 </p>

 ## About me 🙋‍♂️
-🎒  Currently pursuing my bachelors in Computer Science and Engineering at Texas Tech University.
+🎒  Currently pursuing my bachelors in Computer Science and Engineering at Texas Tech University. <br>
-🖱️  Currently working on personal desktop app : Origing Artist.
+🖱️  Currently working on personal desktop app : Origing Artist. <br>
-🔥  Interesting Fact, I have been to 5 different countries.
+🔥  Interesting Fact, I have been to 5 different countries. <br>